Springtails are tiny, harmless insects that can be a nuisance in the home.

 The last reason your houseplants may have springtails is that they are already in your potting mix.

-If you’ve recently purchased potting mix or soil, it’s possible that it already had springtails.
+If you’ve recently purchased potting mix or soil, it may already have pests.

 This is more common than you might think and is why it’s so important to inspect new plants before bringing them into your home.

-Once you’ve confirmed that your houseplants have springtails, you’ll need to get rid of them.
+Once you’ve confirmed that your houseplants have springtails, you must remove them.

 There are a few different methods to get rid of springtails.

-Regardless of the method used, it is essential to quarantine the affected indoor plant to prevent the springtails from spreading to other plants.
+Regardless of the method used, it is essential to quarantine the affected indoor plant to prevent the pests from spreading to other plants.

 Below are some of the most effective methods for getting rid of springtails in houseplants: